apache/sis-site/content/code-patterns.md

 All logging at `Level.INFO` or above shall be targeted to users or administrators, not to developers.
 In particular `Level.SEVERE` shall be reserved for critical errors that compromise the application stability — it shall not be used for exceptions thrown while parsing user data (file or database).

+# Compiler warnings    {#warnings}

+When a local variable in a method has the same name as a field in the enclosing class, some compilers emit a _"Local variable hides a field"_ warning.
+This warning can be disabled with a `@SuppressWarnings("LocalVariableHidesMemberVariable")` annotation.
+However, by convention Apache SIS applies this annotation only when the local variable should have the same value as the field.
+Otherwise, the warning should be resolved.
+When a code hides a field, it should be a statement such as `final Foo foo = this.foo;` or `final Foo foo = getFoo();` and may exist for the following reasons:

+* `this.foo` is non-final and we want to make sure that it is not modified by accident in the method.
+* `this.foo` is a volatile field, therefor should be read only once and cached in the method for performance.
+* `getFoo()` computes the value of `this.foo` lazily.

+# Javadoc    {#javadoc}

+Javadoc comments are written in HTML, not Markdown, both for historical reasons and because HTML allows richer semantic.
+For example, for formatting a text in italic, the Javadoc should choose the most appropriate of the following tags:

+* `<em>`   for emphasis.
+A screen reader may pronounce the words using verbal stress.
+* `<var>`  for a variable to show like a mathematical symbol.
+* `<dfn>`  for introducing a word defined by the nearby sentences.
+* `<cite>` for the title of a document, in particular an OGC/ISO standard.
+  Apache SIS uses also this tag for the name of a geodetic object in the EPSG geodetic database, in which case the object definition is considered as a document.
+  This tag can also be used for section titles.
+* `<i>` for rendering in italic for any reason than the above reasons.